Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Application to Mirror Symmetry for Rank Cluster Varieties

-The wall functions from one point blowup is divided into two cases: $d_i e_i$ is primitive or not in $\bar{N}^{\circ}$.
-If $d_i e_i$ is primitive, we can apply the discussion in Section \ref{subsec:GPS} to define the corresponding wall
+The wall functions from one point blowups are divided into two cases: $d_i \bar{e}_i$ is primitive or not primitive in $\bar{N}^{\circ}$.
+If $d_i \bar{e}_i$ is primitive, we can apply the discussion in Section \ref{subsec:GPS} to define the corresponding wall

 In Section \ref{subsec:GPS}, the associated wall functions are of the form $1+t^{-[E_{ij}]}z^{m_i}$.
 Here we put $t^{-[E_{ij}]}=1$ in the cluster setting.

 If $d_i \bar{e}_i$ is not primitive, i.e. $\mathrm{ind } \, d_i \bar{e}_i >1$, the corresponding blow-up would be a $(\mathrm{ind } \, d_i \bar{e}_i )$-orbifold blowup of the toric variety along the points $\bar{D}_i \cap V(1+z^{d_i\bar{e}_i})$.
 We can apply \cite[Theorem 5.6]{GPS} to associate the wall